 Do you have to use Cool Whip?

 In theory, no – there’s nothing “special” about Cool Whip that would make these cookies be better (or worse) if you were to use an alternative ingredient, such as homemade whipped cream.
+Cool Whip does bring additional sweetness and flavor, but most whipped cream is sweetened a similar amount.

 Using Cool Whip will result in cookies with less fat, and fat content can impact the texture of the cookies.
 Overall, less fat will create puffier, cake-like cookies.
 More fat will give you cookies that are flatter and chewier.